 Museum of Photographic Arts

-If a clean and modern aesthetic is right up your alley, check out this San Diego museum venue, located in Balboa Park.
+If a clean and modern aesthetic is right up your alley, check out this unique San Diego wedding venue and museum, located in Balboa Park.
 The David C. Copley Atrium has a minimalist feel that’s truly unique, with dramatic high ceilings and porcelain travertine flooring—it resembles a photo studio.
 And—bonus!—when you rent the atrium, you and your guests get private access to the museum’s exhibits.

 Learn more about the Museum of Photographic Arts »